 Supply to increase

-As we’ve seen previously in the series, the supply side for iron ore remains strong with the ramp-up of Roy Hill and Vale’s S11D remaining on track.
-At current elevated prices, some of the marginal supply has also been reactivated, which will further exacerbate the demand-supply scenario.
+As we’ve seen previously in the series, the supply side for iron ore remains strong, with the ramp-up of Roy Hill and Vale’s (VALE) S11D remaining on track.

-In the future, any further announcement of stimulus measures and relaxation in the rules in the futures market could again spark a rally in iron ore prices.
-But in the absence of sustainable physical demand-supply fundamental backing, that could also be short-lived.
+In the future, any further announcements of stimulus measures or relaxation in the rules in the futures market could spark another rally in iron ore prices.
+In the absence of sustainable physical demand-supply fundamental backing, however, the rally could be short-lived.

 Note that the pullback in iron ore prices isn’t something that iron ore majors are too worried about.
 They’ve been following the policy of higher volumes at lower costs to drive out marginal suppliers.

 Cliffs Natural Resources (CLF), a US-focused (QQQ) (VTI) iron ore pellet producer, is shielded to a large extent from the volatility of seaborne iron ore prices.
 However, volatility will continue to indirectly impact the company’s fortunes.